AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-500-error-planned-completion.md

 ---
-title: "Tasks and Issues: Error when changing the Planned Completion Date in the header of a task or issue"
+title: 'Tasks and Issues: Error when changing the Planned Completion Date in the header of a task or issue'
 description: When a user attempts to change the Planned Completion Date in the header of a task or issue, the date does not change and the user sees an error.
 hidefromtoc: yes
+exl-id: 046c4084-0d47-485f-a688-ee0ffe4c4709
 ---
 # Tasks and Issues: Error when changing the Planned Completion Date in the header of a task or issue

 When a user attempts to change the Planned Completion Date in the header of a task or issue, the date does not change and the user sees an error similar to the following: